 This rule describes what has to be done when any data base search routine continues search according to the transitivity property of the relations.
-It does not matter if the search is executed by a uniform theoremprover, a Planner-type system, or by a hand-tailored program such as the LISP functions in the SIR system^8 .
-However, in a higher-level system, the system has to "interpret" the axioms or rules, i.e. find out at runtime what is to be done.
-A resolution theorem-prover is extreme in this respect.
-Our concern in this paper is to find out before execution (with information only about the axiom or rule, not about the actual sub-question) what operations will be necessary, so that we can write out the code for doing exactly that.
-In programming systems terms, we want to compile the axioms, and do as many decisions as possible at compile-time.
+It does not matter if the search is executed by a uniform theorem prover, a Planner-type system, or by a hand-tailored program such as the Lisp functions in the semantic information retrieval (SIR) system [8].
+However, in a higher level system, the system has to "interpret" the axioms or rules, i.e., find out at run-time what is to be done.
+A resolution theorem prover is extreme in this respect.
+Our concern in this paper is to find out before execution (with information only about the axiom or rule, not about the actual subquestion) what operations will be necessary, so that we can write out the code for doing exactly that.
+In programming systems terms, we want to compile the axioms, and do as many decisions as possible at compile time.

-If a resolution theorem-prover contains the above transitivity axiom, and the axiom $\,$

-R(a,b) and if it asked the ''question'' $\circ R(b,c)$, it will generate the sub-question $\circ R(a,c)$.
+If a resolution theorem prover contains the above transitivity axiom and the axiom and if it asked the "question" $\sim R(b,c)$, it will generate the subquestion $\sim R(a,c)$.
 This step can be clearly illustrated if the transitivity axiom is rewritten as

+$$R(x,y) \land \sim R(x,z) \supset \sim R(y,z)$$ .

-$R\left(x,y\right)$ Λ $^{}\circ R\left(x,z\right)$) $^{}\circ R\left(y,z\right)$ If the same effect is to be obtained in a Planner system or a hand-tailored program, it must be programmed separately.
+If the same effect is to be obtained in a Planner system or a hand-tailored program, it must be programmed separately.
 In analogy to the rule above, we would write

-On a sub-question with the relation R, use 1ambda (y,z) begin local x; determine x from R(x,y) return sub-question \cdot R(x,z) end
+One on a subquestion with the relation \bar{R} , use $\frac{\text{lambda}}{\text{determine } x} \frac{(y,z)}{\text{begin local } x}$; determine x from R(x,y) return subquestion $\sim R(x,z)$ end

-Thus one clause (in the resolution sense) usually corresponds to several rules like the lambda-expressions above.
+Thus, one clause (in the resolution sense) usually corresponds to several rules like the lambda-expressions above.
 The number of rules that correspond to a clause is finite.
-If some rules are omitted, then the resulting system is not in general complete, but inclusion of all rules is still not sufficient to insure completeness.
+If some rules are omitted, then the resulting system is not in general complete, but inclusion of all rules is still not sufficient to ensure completeness.
 We shall not be concerned about this.
 Going back to the first rule above, the reader should imagine that the supervisor contains one queue of subquestions for each relation symbol, and that every subquestion contains an argument list.
 Every relation symbol is associated with a set of operators, written as lambda-expressions like the one above, which can be applied to the objects that queue for that relation symbol.
-The operator above returns a sub-question, and tells what object = argument list it should contain, and which relation it should attend.
-The operators can be thought about as "demons", clustered in groups with a common point of interest, which is named by the relation symbol.
+The operator above returns a subquestion, and tells what object = argument list it should contain, and which relation it should attend.
+The operators can be thought about as "demons," clustered in groups with a common point of interest, which is named by the relation symbol.

-List of problems.
-This organization raises a number of questions.
+List of Problems: This organization raises a number of questions.
 One problem is how one should integrate heuristic information into the system.
 We shall not go into that question here.
-Another question is how the local non-determinism in the rule is to be handled.
-The answer is simple: we map the linear (i.e. loop-free), non-deterministic program into a looping, deterministic program.
-Each branch-point starts a new loop inside the loops of the previous branch-points.
+Another question is how the local nondeterminism in the rule is to be handled.
+The answer is simple.
+We map the linear (i.e., loop-free), nondeterministic program into a looping, deterministic program.
+Each branch point starts a new loop inside the loops of the previous branch points.
 All loops end at the end of the rule.
-This is quite straight-forward.
+This is quite straightforward.